Henery X (long)

 “Is that right, John?”

 “Of course, I was once an entrepreneur.
 I started out working for a firm, established capital, and clients, and then stepped out to do me.
 Sorry to hear about the people who didn’t believe in you, but that’s life.
-Everyone isn’t going to feel what you feel like you feel it.
+Everyone will not feel what you feel, like you feel it.
 I experienced the same thing, but like yourself, I didn’t let it discourage me.”

 “I know it’s going to happen, John.
 I can just feel it.”